 Please note that I created

-this Thomas Ian Griffith Web Site for entertainment purposes only and it
+this Thomas Ian Griffith Web Site for entertainment purposes only; it

-the case of Thomas Ian Griffith it is an appropriate one.
+this website is to represent the work of Thomas Ian Griffith in an

 Connecticut; raised in Wethersfiels, CT;

 Marital status: married to

 Mary Page Keller (Nov.
 1991- present), who first met him on

 the set of Another World; they have 2 sons together (Connor

 0'Neill Griffith, born in June 1994, Eamon Griffith, born 1997)

 Siblings: 2 sisters, Colleen, Mary Beth (one older, one